I also knew that it was going to be a tough sell; I was right.

 I said we'd defy the Hollywood norm and stay together forever.

 "Should I talk to your agent?"
 I asked her as lightheartedly as I could--

-even though I think I was only halfway kidding.
+even though I think I was only half kidding.

 She smiled that beautiful, warm, famous smile.

 "You should," she said,

 "Tell her that I'm going to be needing some time off."